mercoglianoisidoro/test_pages/design_patterns/single-container/sidecar.md

 **The role of the sidecar:**
-- augment / improve the application container, often without the application container’s knowledge.
+- extends / improve the application container, often without the application container’s knowledge.

 **Containers...**
 - live in the same machine via an atomic container group (ex. the pod in Kubernetes).
-- share resources (ex parts of the filesystem, hostname and network
+- share resources (example: parts of the filesystem, hostname and network)

+## Advantages

+- Modularity
+- Reuse of the components
+  - Reduces code duplication in a microservice architecture (as you can reuse component)
+- Reduces the complexity
+- Containers can be independently updated

+## Examples

+- add HTTPS to a Legacy Service
+  - the sidecar act like a proxy
+-